Also known as light therapy, it uses ultraviolet (UV) light for healing effects.

 Why does the dose change constantly?

-Because everyone responds differently to phototherapy and different areas of the body respond differently, doctors depend on self-assessment of patients’ skin the day after the administration of a light treatment.
+Because everyone responds differently to phototherapy and different areas of the body respond differently, doctors depend on self-assessment of patients’ skin the day after administering a light treatment.

 Personalized education and a careful examination of the photographs helps you decide whether the dose of light (the amount of time you treat an orientation area) should increase, decrease or remain the same.

-When you achieve your skin’s healing goals, your doctor usually recommends maintenance therapy.
+Your doctor usually recommends maintenance therapy when you achieve your skin’s healing goals.
 Maintenance therapy involves a plan to reduce the dose or frequency of treatment.

-The goal here is to lengthen your time in remission, free time from the condition of your skin.
+The goal here is to lengthen your time in remission and free time from the condition of your skin.

-If your immune system is still overactive or then becomes overactive, for example, if it is triggered by stress , illness, trauma, childbirth or other unpredictable or unknown causes, some degree of more active treatment may be necessary.
+If your immune system is still overactive or becomes overactive, for example, triggered by stress, illness, trauma, childbirth, or other unpredictable or unknown causes, some degree of more active treatment may be necessary.

 In this case, the dose of light therapy and frequency are generally increased.